 In addition, each Summer Associate gets a mentor.
 This attorney monitors assignments and workload, ensures exposure to many lawyers and practice areas and helps develop client contact skills.

 Evaluations and feedback are two of the most important aspects of the entire experience.
-Attorneys are encouraged to provide immediate feedback to Summer Associates on each completed assignment.
+Summer associates receive both informal and formal feedback from the attorneys they work with on each assignment.

 At Foster Swift, our summer program is more than a good way to spend a summer.
 It's a great way to begin a rewarding career with our firm.

-If you are interested in applying for Foster Swift's summer associate program, please forward your resume, law school transcript, and a writing sample to Angie Wieber at email@example.com by July 31, 2017.
+If you are interested in applying for a 2023 summer associate position, please email your cover letter, resume and a writing sample to email@example.com by August 8, 2023.